anonymousresearcher2020/anonymousresearcher2020.github.io/docs/milestone.md

 - **Submission:** A PDF file containing information about two project ideas.

 ---
-## B. Initial Requirements Lab Activity:
+## B. Initial Requirements Lab Activity to Produce "Initial Submission (H)":

 - In this 2-hour long lab activity, each group of students works on the requirement specifications of one of their project ideas (P) randomly selected by a TA.
 - Usage of assistive AI technology is strictly prohibited.